 In Alaska, a license is required to participate in hunting and trapping; sport, commercial, and personal use fishing; and sport fish guiding or hunting guiding.
 A number of different licenses are available at different prices for residents, non-residents, members of the military, and residents who are Disabled Veterans or who are age 60 or older.
-Most licenses, as well as King Salmon stamps, can be purchased online or by mail.
-Resident Senior Citizen and Disabled Veteran license applications are only available in person through local Fish and Game offices or by contacting the Fish and Game Licensing office.
+Most licenses, as well as King Salmon and Alaska Duck stamps, can be purchased online.
+Resident Senior Citizen and Disabled Veteran license information and applications can be found on our Disabled and Senior License Section of our website.

 In order to harvest many different species, you may also need a harvest tag, a special stamp, or a permit in addition to your hunting or fishing license.
-To learn more about licenses, tags, and permits, use the links at the left, refer to the hunting regulations and sport fishing regulations, or contact one of the ADF&G hunting information or sport fishing information centers.
+To learn more hunting regulations and sport fishing regulations visit the Regulations Section of our site or contact one of the ADF&G information centers.

 How Long is License Good For?